FelixRizzolli/LearningHubMonolith/courses/vueschool/vuejs-3-fundamentals-with-the-composition-api/README.md

 - You can also use event modifiers to change the default behavior:
   - `v-on:submit.prevent` prevents the default form submission and allows you to handle the submit event in JavaScript.
 - `v-on` can be written as `@` as a short form (e.g., `@click`, `@keyup.enter`).

+## Lesson 6

+- Inside of the `script` section, in order to access the value of some kind of reactive reference, you have to use the value property.
+The reason for this is, that vue uses proxies in order to create reactive data.